BatelBB/Analysis-Design-of-Software-Systems---Course-Prioject/docs/INSTRUCTIONS.md

 Create a shift.

-It is recommended to use the `can work` command to pick employees for a shift before creating it.
+It is recommended to use the `can work` or `can work with role` commands to pick employees for a shift before creating it.

 Only employees authenticated as HumanResources role may invoke this command.